Onychomycosis cure with home remedy - There is a

 Ciclopirox 8% nail lacquer is available, however its effectiveness is quite limited.
 As a last resort, infected toe nails can be surgically removed.

-Oral antifungal drugs
+Oral antifungal drugs, danger, caution

 There are several oral antifungal onychomycosis treatment drugs: griseofulvin, itraconazole, terbinafine, ketoconazole, and fluconazole.
 Griseofulvin is fungistatic and inhibits nucleic acid synthesis, arresting cell division at metaphase, and impairing fungal wall synthesis.
 Due to its low cure rates and high relapse, it is rarely used for treatment of onychomycosis.
 Itraconazole is a broad spectrum drug and is effective against dermatophytes, candida, and some nondermatophytic molds.
 Itraconazole works by inhibiting ergosterol synthesis via cytochrome P-450 (CYP450)-dependent demethylation step.